periode/digital-culture/sessions/03_society_1.md

 ---

+Computers are programmed to automate actions.

+In which ways do social media enforce behaviours?

+---

 Ultimately, social media platforms provide technical norms to align with their idea of good behaviour, what Ian Kerr calls __the digital lock as the automation of virtue__[^ref-kerr].

 [^ref-kerr]: Kerr, Ian R., and Michael Geist.
 “Digital Locks and the Automation of Virtue.”
 From “Radical Extremism” to “Balanced Copyright”: Canadian Copyright and the Digital Agenda, Irwin Law, 2010, pp. 247–304, https://papers.ssrn.com/abstract=2115655.